Viking (rocket): Viking 10

-Final flights
+Viking 11

 Viking 11, which was ready for erection on 5 May, also had a successful static test and was ready for launch, 24 May 1954.
 Again, the countdown went without hold, and Viking 11, the heaviest rocket yet in the series, was launched at 10:00 AM.
 Forty seconds into the flight, several puffs of smoke issued from the vehicle, but these accidental excitations of the rocket's roll jets did no harm.
 Viking 11 ultimately reached 158 mi in altitude, a record for the series, taking the highest altitude photographs of the Earth to date.
 Viking 11 carried a successful emulsions experiment, measuring cosmic rays at high altitudes.

+Viking 12

 The final Viking flight was that of Viking 12, launched 4 February 1955.
 Reaching an altitude of 143.5 mi, the rocket's K-25 camera took an infrared picture of the Southwestern United States, from the Pacific coast to Phoenix, just after reaching its apogee.